The most effective treatment with a fast & safe recovery.

 When will I see improvement?

 Initial improvement can be noticed after a couple of treatments and should continue throughout the treatment cycle.
-The positive effects of SWT can continue to be felt for up to 12 weeks after the last session.
+The positive effects of shock wave treatment can continue to be felt for up to 12 weeks after the last session.